ludvig-sandh/Chirp/README.md

 - A piano UI element that can be controlled via mouse or keyboard to play notes
 - Save and load presets so you can reuse sounds you have created
 - A set of built-in presets, including the "chirp" preset
+- MIDI keyboard support: play and control the synthesizer directly from external MIDI devices

 ---